 One example is that of Jason Hernandez.
+Take a look at his Clemency letter sample by visiting here.
 Hernandez was facing life in prison for dealing drugs.
 He filled out a clemency application form for commutation of sentence from President Obama.
 Hernandez was not an average inmate.
 He studied law during his incarceration through the vehicle of paralegal courses.
 He read judges’ opinions and understood the controversy over skewed sentencing guidelines for drug crimes.
 Hernandez wrote his application for clemency by focusing that he was a nonviolent offender.
 His crime did not involve gangs or guns.
 He was directly affected by the historical tendency for those who dealt powder cocaine, not crack cocaine, to receive much lighter sentences.
 It is widely agreed that these past drug sentencing guidelines affected minorities disproportionately.

 A form for commutation allows for supplemental documents to be attached to the clemency application to bolster one’s case.
 Hernandez utilized this.
 He attached letters of support, including those from police officers.
 He attached examples of his rehabilitative and educational programs that he took while in prison.
 He described the mentorship program he was in and the good marks he received during prisoner reviews.
 He addressed his clemency form directly to President Obama.